 This reasonably priced machine makes lasagna, fettuccine, and tagliatelle (thinner than fettuccine).
 A dial controls the thickness of the dough.
 There are attachments that you can purchase separately.
 Best of all, it is easy to clean.

 After you create the pasta, you need to dry it.
 A pasta drying rack is what you can use.

-Use it for lasagne, spaghetti, tagliatelle, linguine, and capellini.
+Use it for lasagna, spaghetti, tagliatelle, linguine, and capellini.

 I recommend a natural wood, for example, natural Beachwood.
-This particular one is collapsable for easy storage.
-Shop now.
+This particular one is collapsible for easy storage.